 Plenty of Commander players are happy to add Vraska, Relic Seeker to their decks.
 She passes the Doubling Season test; she gets twelve loyalty counters upon entering with that Enchantment in play.
 The targeted removal is very useful, especially as it hits more than just creatures.
 The token creation is somewhat less important in EDH, but card advantage in any form is good.
 The ultimate is good in any format, too.

 For Vraska, Relic Seeker to stand out in Standard, it seemed she’d have to carve out a niche in some type of mid-range deck.
 The power level of this Vraska planeswalker from Ixalan is obvious, though.
 Right away, she found more than a few mid-range homes.
 Early on in the Ixalan Standard format, Reid Duke tried out the Ixalan Vraska planeswalker in G/B Energy and G/B Midrange decklists.

 More recently, Vraska, Relic Seeker became a mainstay in 4-Color Energy, usually with one copy in the main deck, but occasionally two.
 As Duke initially discovered, the sort of mana ramp that Energy decks can offer make casting a 6-mana walker a lot easier to do.

 Unfortunately, with the banning of Attune with Aether and Rogue Refiner in Standard, Energy decks have taken a major hit.
-However, because Ixalan Vraska's abilities really work within any sort of deck, even a 5-color Approach of the Second Sun deck can manage to run a couple of copies!
+However, because Ixalan Vraska's abilities really work within any sort of deck.
+Many Green/Black (Golgari) Constrictor decks have been main decking one copy of Vraska, Relic Seeker.
+Even a 5-color Approach of the Second Sun deck can manage to run a couple of copies!